 These economic tools helps SME’s to recognize the existing business opportunities in the sustainable energy market in the Netherlands, England, Ireland and Belgium.

 At today's event Wittenborg will also offered innovation vouchers available to businesses which give access to free advice and support to businesses in order to stimulate transnational trade, Feng said.
-It also views the event as an ideal opportunity to promote the book “Sustainable Value Creation” which was penned by Wittenborg senior lecturer dr Teun Wolters and published by Wittenborg University Press last year.
+It also views the event as an ideal opportunity to promote the book “Sustainable Value Creation” which was penned by Wittenborg senior lecturer dr Teun Wolters and published by WUAS Press last year.

 At the same time it promoted an information and networking event on Smart Grids which is taking place on Thursday, the 9th of October as part of Green Tech Week, organized by the Smart Grid Alliance, which is part of the GREAT-project.
 Thursday’s event will take place at Watts Connects (Energy Businesspark Arnhem Buiten, Utrechtseweg 310, Gebouw HO2, Arnhem).